Storebought decorations? Fuhgeddaboutit!

 The list could go on.
 A lightweight paper garland looks good pretty much anywhere you hang it.

-Halloween garlands can be as simple or as detailed as you like
+Halloween garlands can be as simple or as jazzy as you like

 Just add or subtract elements as you see fit.
-Next time I might try heat embossing the edges with metallic embossing powders for more glimmer and sparkle!
+Next time I might try heat embossing the edges with metallic embossing powders for more glimmer and sparkle.
+I think tiny white Christmas lights would look nice strung behind it.
 And I’ll use some of my hand-dyed seam binding ribbon.
 I totally forgot I had the perfect vintage orange on hand for this one.
 Eeek!

 Are YOU making any decorations for Halloween this year?
 Did you make any last year?
 Bring it (them) on over to the G&B Facebook page and share them with the community!